hsc996/Workbook_PartB/README.md

 ```

+Within this example, the array length 𝑛 = 10.
+The best case scenario would occur if the target value is the middle elemnet of the array.
+In the average case, it still requires approximately log2 10≈3.32 iterations (we round to the nearest whole number, so around 3-4 iterations).
+Lastly, the worst case scenario would still require log2 10≈3.32 iterations.

 In each step of the binary search, the size of the search interval is halved.
 Thus, if we start with 𝑛 elements, the number of elements to consider reduces as follows:
 ```
 𝑛 → 𝑛/2 → 𝑛/4 → ... → 1
 ```
 The number of steps required is the number of times we can divide n by 2 until we get 1, which is equivalent to the logarithm base 2 of 𝑛 (log₂ 𝑛).
 Therefore, the time complexity of binary search is O(log 𝑛).

 While the logarithmic run time is advantageous in larger data sets, Binary Search is limited by the requirement for the array to be already sorted: potentially requiring an additional step.